darktable-org/dtdocs/content/module-reference/processing-modules/denoise-profiled.md

 The _denoise (profiled)_ module implements two main algorithms, each of which is available in either an easy-to-use "auto" mode or a more advanced mode, with additional controls:

 non-local means
 : This algorithm works in the spatial domain in much the same way as the [_denoise (non-local means)_](./denoise-non-local-means.md) module.
 This algorithm averages each pixel with some surrounding pixels in the image.
 The weight of such a pixel in the averaging process depends on the similarity of its neighborhood with the neighborhood of the pixel being denoised.
-A patch with a certain size is used to measure that similarity.
+A patch with a defined size is used to measure that similarity.

-: Note that this algorithm is quite processor-intensive.
+: Note that this algorithm is quite resource-intensive.

 wavelets
-: This algorithm works in the [wavelet](../../darkroom/interacting-with-modules/wavelets.md) domain, and provides a simplified user interface, especially when used in conjunction with the _Y0U0V0 color mode_.
-The wavelet decomposition allows you to adjust the strength of the denoising depending on the coarseness of the noise in the image.
-This mode can be used in either _Y0U0V0 color mode_ (which allows you to separately control luminance and chroma noise) or _RGB color mode_ (which allows you to separately control noise for each RGB channel).
+: This algorithm works in the [wavelet](../../darkroom/interacting-with-modules/wavelets.md) domain, and provides a simplified user interface.
+Wavelet decomposition allows you to adjust the strength of the denoising depending on the coarseness of the noise in the image.
+This mode can be used in either _Y0U0V0 color mode_ (which allows you to independently control luminance and chroma noise) or _RGB color mode_ (which allows you to independently control noise for each RGB channel).

-: The wavelet algorithm is less processor-intensive than _non-local means_.
+: The wavelet algorithm is less resource-intensive than _non-local means_.

 ## luma versus chroma noise

 Both “non-local means” and “wavelet” algorithms can efficiently tackle luma (lightness) noise and chroma (color) noise.

 In the past, it was suggested that you should use two separate instances of the _denoise (profiled)_ module.
-The first instance would be used together with a color blending mode to tackle _chroma_ noise (false colors due to noise), and the second instance with a lightness blending mode to tackle _luma_ noise (where the noise produces a "graininess" due to variations in brightness).
+The first instance would be used together with a color blending mode to tackle _chroma_ noise, and the second instance with a lightness blending mode to tackle _luma_ noise.

-This isn't really recommended anymore, since the _denoise (profiled)_ module occurs early in the pixel pipe, before the input color profile (in order that the profile parameters are accurate) but color blending modes should really come after the input color profile is applied.
+This isn't really recommended any more, since the _denoise (profiled)_ module occurs early in the pixel pipe, before the input color profile (in order that the profile parameters are accurate) but color blending modes should really only be used after the input color profile has been applied.

 The new algorithms in this module now provide their own methods of dealing separately with luma and chroma noise, and in both cases this can be handled within a single module instance.